ansharlubis/oopsla-response/response.md

     251: yes, all of these methods are available in both versions.
 But there is not a guarantee that their specifications are the same - so it is possible that choosing one version will result in different behavior than choosing a different version.
 This seems to me like it would be a good source of so-called "spooky action at a distance": a change is seemingly-unrelated code might change the behavior of another seemingly-unrelated piece of code, because one of the two might be the source of a version constraint that changes which implementation of a method gets called at run time.
 The same issue can occur with dynamic dispatch and generics, and in my experience it is a huge source of problems, especially for students.

+**Reply:** The concern for behavioral change is apt.
+Currently, the multiple versions approach can only account for type compatibility, and not behavioral compatibility.

-**Reply:** A feature of the prototype that was not explained in the paper is version selection for import declarations.
+A feature of the prototype that was not explained in the paper is version selection for import declarations.
 In addition to using version selection on expression level when necessary, we argue this will allow users to avoid unexpected behavior.
 Futhermore, when multiple solutions exist, the program defaults to the latest version.

 3. The evaluation should involve actual programmers and see whether they think it is a good idea.